 Diamonds are rightfully hailed as the king of the gemstones.
-Being the hardest material on earth, they represent the limit of the Mohs scale at 10.
+Being the hardest material on earth (a new mineral has since been found which is harder – carmeltazite), they represent the limit of the Mohs scale at 10.
 Diamonds are carbon, but with a different molecular arrangement, called allotropy.
 This slight difference in the molecule arrangement makes all the difference in the properties of diamond.
 There is no natural material that can scratch a diamond, so diamonds are used in many industrial tools as cutting materials.

 Rarely, impurities or defects in the molecular structure can alter a diamond’s color, turning them into black, blue, green, yellow, purple, orange, pink or red.
 These colored diamonds are usually more costly than normal, transparent diamonds because they are so rare.
 Ever since the dawn of time, diamonds were prized by ancient civilizations and symbolized as strength, incorruptibility, and invincibility.
 The ability to disperse white light into its spectrum colors is one of the specialties of diamonds; its “fire.”